salvanicola/GulpeaseAction/README.md

-# spellCheck
+# GulpeaseAction
-GitHub Action for spell checking for pdf files
+GitHub Action for evaluating the Gulpease index for documents written in Italian

 # Aspected inputs
 `directory:<where the pdf files are stored>`